Bayesian estimation for a parametric Markov Renewal model applied to seismic data: Gibbs sampling

 \subsection{Full conditional distributions}

-Without loss of generality we can assume that the last holding time is censored i.e. $u_T>0$.
-In this case in order to obtain simple full conditional distributions and then an efficient Gibbs sampling, we introduce the auxiliary variable $j_{\t +1}$ which represents the unobserved state following $j_\t$.
-Thus the state space of the Gibbs sampler is $(\bp, \ba, \bth,j_{\t+1})$ and the following full likelihood derived from \eqref{eq:likelihood-param}:
+Let the last holding time be censored i.e. $u_T>0$.
+Hence, in order to obtain some simple full conditional distributions and then an efficient Gibbs sampling, we introduce the auxiliary variable $j_{\t +1}$ which represents the unobserved state following the last visited state $j_\t$.
+Moreover, let $\bt_{\bq} = (t^{ij}_{q_{ij}}, \;\; i,j\in E)$.
+Each hyperparameter $t^{ij}_{q_{ij}}$ may be either a known constant or $t^{ij}_{q_{ij}}$ is uniformly distributed over an interval $(t_1, t_2)$.
+Moreover, all of them are independent of each other.
+Thus the state space of the Gibbs sampler is $(\bp, \ba, \bth,j_{\t+1}, \bt_{\bq})$ and the following full likelihood derived from \eqref{eq:likelihood-param}:

 is multiplied by the prior and used to determine the full conditionals.
 For every $i$ and $j$ let